ArunanSivanathan/sdn-sim/README.md

 * 0 - Get all IP flows
 * 1 - Get all NTP flows
 * 2 - Get all DNS flows

+##Output
+All outputs will be stored under ./bin/ folder